-If you’re a big user of the AirDrop feature on iOS and macOS, you probably know that when sending files from a mobile device to your Mac, they’re automatically saved to the Downloads folder.
-Whilst this is a logical place for them to go, it is non-configurable and lumps them in with your Mail attachments and Safari downloads.
+When you send files to your Mac via AirDrop, the received files are automatically saved to the Downloads folder.
+While this is a logical place for them to go, it’s non-configurable and lumps them in with your Mail attachments and Safari downloads.

-This approach is not granular enough for some users, who may wish to designate a specific folder for AirDrop files to be saved to, just as you can for your Safari downloads.
-Although macOS does not allow this out of the box, it is possible.
-This guide will show you how to change the save location of files you send via AirDrop to a Mac.
+This approach is not granular enough for some users who may wish to designate a specific folder for AirDrop files to be saved to.
+Although macOS does not allow this out of the box, it’s possible with some straightforward steps.

 How to change where AirDropped files are saved on Mac